Maryland: Eastern Shore & Chesapeake Bay | VBT Bicycling Vacations Skip to Main Content

 Tour Highlights

-• Cycle the quite country roads leading to the charming small towns of Oxford, St. Michaels, Rock Hall and Easton
+• Cycle the quiet country roads leading to the charming small towns of Oxford, St. Michaels, Rock Hall, and Easton.

 What to Expect

-This tour offers easy ride options with only a few gradual hills.
-It is possible to ride the entire week without the need for the support vehicle, but our VBT support vehicle is always available in cases of inclement weather or for those who wish to shorten their rides.
+This tour features easy ride options with only a few gradual hills.
+While it is possible to complete the entire week’s rides without assistance, the VBT support vehicle is always available in case of inclement weather or for those who wish to shorten their rides.

 Activity Easy Easy